Where Are They Now? A Look At The First Barclays Africa Accelerator Graduates

 Wizzpass was launched in mid-2015 by founders Bradley Hornby, Ulrich Stark, Tyron Fouche, Francois Stark and William Saunders, and was the only South African startup to be chosen for the inaugural programme.

 The startup created an app which eliminates the need to pay for parking with cash or cards in shopping malls, airports, commercial property or office parks.
-Instead, users are able to do so using their smartphones when they exit.
+Instead, users can do so using their smartphones when they exit.

 “Banks in South Africa are some of the most innovative in the world, and this focus on innovation makes them approachable if you are coming to them with a new idea that could benefit their customers.